wlsf82/crud-protractor-backstopjs/README.md

 ```

 >In case of test failures a HTML report with screenshots of the browser in the moment of the failure can be found at the `test-report` directory.

+### Visual regression tests with BackstopJS tests

+#### Running the tests

+Run `npm run test:visual` to run the visual regression tests

+>After the test execution a report will be automatically opened.

+#### Approving new bitmap references due to expected visual change or addition of new test

+Run `npm run test:visual:approve` to new bitmap references

+>After approving new bitmap references re-run the tests to check that they pass in the second run.